 Once they occupied the land at Dabee (from about 1820) they got nominal ownership through grants and conditional grants (confirmed in the 1830s).
 From 1834 they could also purchase their land at public auction at five shillings an acre; or by paying quit-rents, effectively peppercorn rents.
 By my calculation, Edward Cox’s land at Dabee in 1836 was 10,167 acres, acquired through purchase, grant and quik-rent.
 Fitzgerald had 4000 acres, 2000 of which had been granted to Lady Macquarie and confirmed by Governor Burke in 1837.
 As the executor of her will Fitzgerald put the land up for auction, then purchased it.
 He also had runs further north and around Bathurst and Sydney.

 So what was life like at Dabee in its first two decades?
-The Bathurst that Wentworth described as late as 1827 was “nine or ten low thatched huts…occupied by government officers” so we can’t expect much of Dabee.
+The Bathurst that Wentworth described in the above newspaper article was “nine or ten low thatched huts…occupied by government officers”, so we can’t expect much of Dabee.
 One thing the squatters had was plenty of convicts – assigning convicts saved the government money.
 Early landholders were given twenty cows to make up for the expense of feeding and clothing their convicts, with daily rations of one pound of flour, one pound of meat, tea, sugar and spirits, and £10 a year.